WordPress: Increase PHP Memory Limit

 Many hosting providers do not allow these values to be overridden manually by its hosting users for valid reasons while others do provide that flexibility.

-Simply contact them via email/phone and ask them to increase your PHP memory_limit for you.
-If they cannot, it may be necessary to upgrade to a higher hosting plan or even go as far as switching your hosting to a much more powerful WordPress hosting which does allow it.
+Simply contact them via ticket/live chat and ask them to increase your PHP memory_limit for you.
+If they cannot, it may be necessary to upgrade to a higher hosting plan or even go as far as switching your hosting to a much more powerful WordPress hosting like ours which does allow it.
 We offer free SSL, free daily on-site and off-site backups, and free migration for normal-sized websites.